junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Time travel is never easy, isn't it?"
 Cas suddenly comments.
 He's been watching them quietly for some time.
 "Always so much regrets in the past you'd want to change, but you just couldn't save everyone, and you can't change the fix points even if you can travel back in time."

 The Doctor gives him a deep look.
-"Indeed."
-He says with a low voice.
+"Indeed," he says with a low voice.
 The word is simple but his tone is fractured.

 Their eyes meet, both as aged as the length of the universe itself.
 There is a moment of understanding.